FabienCarmagnac/ts-kafka/README.md

 #### Recent past for consumer

 From a consumer point of view, subscribing to timed-labeled data usually comes with the need of recent past. ts-kafka consumer can provide historical data the same way than its notifies new data updates.
+This historical data can be request by past dates or number of elements.

 ### Platform